 Unless your faculty director or committee member decide not to continue their involvement, or unforeseen difficulties make it imperative for you to find a different faculty director or committee member, it is not advisable to make such a change.
 First, the faculty director and supervisory committee and you have already committed to the project and put much work into it.
 And second, your potential new faculty director may not feel comfortable supervising your HITM project when another faculty member has already guided you through work on the project.
 Should you find yourself in a position where you are thinking about making a change, talk with your major’s honors liaison for guidance.
 If you do wish to make a change, send an email with your honors liaison CC’d to HITM@fsu.edu with the requested changes.

 Does my research need to be reviewed by the IRB?

-- Possibly, depending on your proposed research’s interaction or intervention with human subjects.
-Review the IRB resources on pages 8 and 9 of this handbook, and discuss with your thesis director whether an IRB review is necessary.
+Possibly, depending on your proposed research’s interaction or intervention with human subjects.
+Review the IRB resources on pages 17 and 18 of this handbook and discuss with your faculty director whether an IRB review is necessary.

 Is my completion of Honors in the Major noted on my diploma and transcript?

 Completion of the HITM program is recognized by the distinction of graduating “With Honors,” as designated on the transcript.
 HITM recognition is not noted on the diploma.

 May I invite my family and friends to my oral defense?